 “It is a time to rest in God, to let the words listened to and sung penetrate one’s being” — Brother John, Taizé monk

-Our parish has a long history of offering Taizé worship to the community and we are continuing to share this peaceful and meditative worship even during this time when we can’t be together.
+Our parish has a long history of offering Taizé worship to the community and we continue to share this peaceful and meditative service today.
 Our worship follows the Taizé tradition including reflective music and chants, readings, and times of silence for quiet prayer and contemplation.
-We encourage you to find a quiet place in your home – light some candles, dim the lights, and join us online.
-If you have a cross, icon, or other objects of spiritual importance to you, keep them near.
-They can provide a meaningful focal point during the periods of reflection and prayer throughout the service.
+We invite you to share in Taizé worship with us in person or live on our Facebook page.

 About the Taizé Community